-Torrey Pines Law Group has an excellent track record of representing medical device innovators.
+Torrey Pines Law Group's medical device patent attorneys have an excellent track record of representing medical device innovators.
 The firm's founder, Kevin Buckley, helped obtain FDA clearance for the first Artificial Intelligence device for the detection of cancer.
 The firm also has personnel having experience in medical device companies, specifically in product development and research & development.
 We know the design control/product development cycle for medical devices intimately (design input, design output, verification, validation, design transfer), often working with inventors early-on in the process when drafting provisional and utility patent applications.

 As described by the FDA, medical devices are "an instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including a component part, or accessory which ... do not achieve their purpose through chemical action" and are not metabolized by the body.
 Medical devices can similarly be divided into implantable devices, diagnostic equipment, and medical device software.